sanjeevkumar761/unlock-azure-live-stream/README.md

 # unlock-azure-live-stream
-Example of Ethereum Unlock protocol with Azure Media Services Live Stream
+Example of Ethereum Unlock protocol with Azure Media Services Live Stream.
+Allows to lock/unlock Azure Media Live Stream.
 *You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

+# Install and Run
+1. npm install
+2.